seancdavis/sapwood-classic/docs/06-writing_code/02-directory_structure.md

 Utilities
 ----------------

-There are some floating files that are hooked into different locations throughout the sapwood app.
+There are some floating files that are hooked into different locations throughout the Sapwood app.
 They are placed in a utilities directory by default just to make your repo a little easier to manage.
 You can rename the directory anything you'd like as long as the symlinks within the files do not change.

 We have three default utility files.